elastic/elasticsearch-net-example/README.md

 for inside the inverted index for `id.keyword`

 We also create a field in the inverted index called `id.raw` which is simply **not** analyzed and stored **as is**.
-This makes this field very well suited to sort (remember lowercasing might change sort order in some locales) and aggregations.
+This makes this field very well suited to sorting (remember lowercasing might change sort order in some locales) and aggregations.

 Now that we have our new mapping in place make sure you reindex so that we can take advantage of our new analysis.